 This article explains how to fix a weird situation where your .NET application utilizing EF (Entity Framework or Entity Framework Core) simply crashes without any way to recover or catch the Exception.
 You only get errors somewhere along the lines of “conversion overflow”.
 Ah – what a fun little issue!…Continue reading “Conversion overflow” when reading numeric data from MS SQL database using Entity Framework

 This article explains how to query and remove duplicate entries from a Microsoft SQL database using T-SQL.
 The same model works both for Azure Databases (in Azure SQL Query Editor) and databases on MS SQL Server (using SSMS – SQL Server Management Studio).
 I had to do this a while…Continue reading How to clean up duplicates from MS SQL Database?

 Every now and then you run into a situation, where you really need to run some SQL against your local development database.
 That database, at least in my case, is hosted on your local SQL Server Express.
 Connecting to a local SQL Server should be a walk in a park,…Continue reading How to connect to your local MSSQL server using SSMS?

-Quite often you get the need to simply quickly query all the database sizes on MS SQL Server – most typically, for us, this need arises when a development machine gets low on disk space, and we need to check if some database’s log size has been growing, or if something else is wrong.
-In my daily work, I rarely encounter this requirement anymore.
-Azure has almost entirely obliterated the need for such diagnostics, since it’s so easy to spin up or scale up new…Continue reading Easily querying all the database and log file sizes on SQL Server
+Quite often you get the need to simply quickly query all the database sizes on MS SQL Server.
+Most typically, for me, this need arises when a development machine gets low on disk space, and I need to check if some database’s log size has been growing, or if something…Continue reading Easily querying all the database and log file sizes on SQL Server